civilmoney/Reference-Implementation/README.md

 > civil.money/(-55 -559) 2410 9944 1975 6559, (446 -635) 6412 5355 5064 1217, 2021-04-15 @ 13:00, 90101503, 775

 If you're writing software, HTTP GET will validate the info and will return a json response.
-HTTP PUT will commit it to the ledger.
-A transaction is considered logged if the server returns a 201 Created or 200 OK response to a PUT request.
+HTTP POST will commit it to the ledger, the body should contain the Proof of Time in base64 url coded form "data:image/webp;base64,..." to a max of 1MB.
+A transaction is considered logged if the server returns a 201 Created or 200 OK response to a POST request.

 Note that a transaction Globally Unique Identifier consists of: